scolby33/folderhash/README.rst

     $ touch a/a a/b a/c b/a b/b b/d
     $ echo "DIFFERENT CONTENT" >> a/b

-    $ foldercompare a b  # the simplest case--compare two folders 9fb5d41e2533b73381bdde8e3ac2d60a6a18467674771187595d83e9bfa30909 /tmp/demo/a/b
+    $ folderhash a b  # the simplest case--compare two folders 9fb5d41e2533b73381bdde8e3ac2d60a6a18467674771187595d83e9bfa30909 /tmp/demo/a/b
     a7ffc6f8bf1ed76651c14756a061d662f580ff4de43b49fa82d80a4b80f8434a /tmp/demo/b/b